Sample-Based Hybrid Mode Control: Asymptotically Optimal Switching of Algorithmic and Non-Differentiable Control Modes: INTRODUCTION

 Modern agile robotic systems must dynamically switch between discrete modes—such as making and breaking contacts—to synthesize complex behaviors like locomotion and manipulation.
 Traditional continuous control methods struggle with these abrupt mode switches, often resulting in instability or suboptimal performance.
 These events often cause abrupt changes in dynamics and constraints, requiring either highly reactive control solutions or more algorithmic planning-based controllers that can handle contact-based reasoning.
 While it is possible to construct controllers within each of these distinct operating conditions, optimally transitioning between modes becomes challenging, especially when the underlying task requires multiple transitions with multiple hybrid modes.

 Hybrid control theory offers principled methods that address these challenges by explicitly coordinating discrete mode switches with continuous control inputs.
 It specifically addresses the fact that many robotic systems undergo mode changes\cite{hybridctrl_bipedal, hybridctrl_bipedal2,seqactionctrl}.
-For instance, a legged robot system periodically transitions from stance to swing phases \cite{swithtimeop, swithtimeop2}, while an in-hand manipulation task switches between grasping and free motion \cite{swithtimeop3}.
-However, adapting hybrid control to arbitrary control modes, e.g., ones that solve algorithmic-based control, or require reasoning of contact dynamics becomes prohibitively challenging due to the combinatorial complexity of switching mode optimization~\cite{hybridctrl4, hybridctrl5}.
-In order to expand the capabilities of robot control, planning optimal switching between algorithmic and non-differentiable hybrid modes is necessary.
+For instance, a legged robot system periodically transitions from stance to swing phases \cite{swithtimeop}, while an in-hand manipulation task switches between grasping and free motion \cite{swithtimeop3}.
+However, adapting hybrid control to arbitrary control modes, e.g., ones that solve algorithmic-based control, or require reasoning of contact dynamics becomes prohibitively challenging due to the combinatorial complexity of switching mode optimization~\cite{hybridctrl4, liu2020design}.

 In this work, we propose a variation to the hybrid control problem that can handle algorithmic and non-differentiable control modes.
 Our approach formulates the hybrid control problem as a recursive integer-based search problem over the (1) the hybrid mode, (2) the discrete application time of the mode, and (3) the duration of the control mode.
 Since we operate in discrete-time the underlying search problem can be solved exactly through iterative search.
 We propose a sample-based version to uniformly sample the exhaustive set without replacement.
 We find that the sample-based approach has strong convergence guarantees and can find mode switching sequences without needing to reason about the composition of the specific mode.
 We compare against modern trajectory optimization techniques~\cite{Mppi, predictivesampling, cem} and show that the proposed method is able to achieve significantly better performance by synchronizing more complex hybrid modes.